A Notary Public is a public officer whose function it is:

 Requirements to be appointed a notary public in Jefferson County

 - Must be a resident of Jefferson County; and

 - Must be capable of posting bond in the required amount, which is $25,000.

 Types of Notaries

 Effective January 1, 2012, all new notaries appointed in Alabama are State-at-Large.
 If you are currently appointed as a County notary, you are not now considered State-at-Large, but will be appointed as such when you re-apply.

 Steps to be appointed a notary

-- Complete notary public application;
+- Complete notary public application.

-- Submit application to Judge of Probate;
+- Submit application and a notary public bond ($25,000) to the Judge of Probate.

 The office of Notary Public is a serious and responsible public office and should not be taken lightly.
 Abuse of the office or irresponsibility in the performance of notarial duties can result in grave consequences.
 If a Notary Public has doubts about the propriety of any action, he or she should seek competent professional advice before he or she acts.